omkaarlavangare/sql-ai-assistant/README.md

 - "top 5 products by sales"
 - "which customers spent the most in January 2011"
 - "monthly revenue trend in the year 2011"
+- "show me a chart of revenue by month"
+- "compare sales across regions"

-The assistant will show you the generated SQL (for transparency) followed by a plain-English answer.
+The assistant will show you the generated SQL (for transparency), an interactive Plotly chart when appropriate, and a plain-English answer that helps turn raw database results into actionable business insight.

 ## Safety notes for this MVP

-- `db.py` only allows statements starting with `SELECT`/`WITH` — this stops
+- `db.py` only allows statements starting with `SELECT`/`WITH` - this stops
   the LLM (or a malicious prompt) from running `DELETE`/`DROP`/etc.
 - For real production use, also connect with a **read-only database role** as a second line of defense, in addition to the query-prefix check above.